arangodb/docs/3.10/foxx-guides-browser.md

 First you need to
 [configure ArangoDB for CORS](http/general.html#cross-origin-resource-sharing-cors-requests).
-As of 3.2 Foxx will then automatically allow all response headers as they are used.
+As of 3.2, Foxx will then automatically allow all response headers as they are used.

-If you want more control over what is exposed or are using an older version of ArangoDB you can set the following response headers in your request handler:
+If you want more control over what is exposed or are using an older version of ArangoDB, you can set the following response headers in your request handler:

 - `access-control-expose-headers`: a comma-separated list of response headers.
   This defaults to a list of all headers the response is actually using